louiseGrandjonc/louisemeta.com/content/blog/developers-and-logs.md

 After that I became a bit obsessed with performances and that's the story of why I submitted a talk at the [django con 2017](https://2017.djangocon.eu/), and then at the [pgdayParis 2018](https://2018.pgday.paris/).

-The conference at pgdayParis lasting 50 minutes, I had a bit more time to get into details.
-I will add the video as soon as I have it.
-But in the meantime here is the one from the djangocon, it's more django oriented (obviously ;) ) than the one at pgday.
+The conference at pgdayParis lasting 50 minutes, I had a bit more time to get into details but if you're using Django's ORM, maybe the Djangocon Europe version is more interesting.
+I'll let you decide ;)

 {{< youtube Ph2hXpTW-Zg >}}

+{{< youtube IwahVdNboc8 >}}

 And here are the [slides](https://fr.slideshare.net/LouiseGrandjonc/becoming-a-better-developer-with-explain)